-As an optometrist who has dedicated my career to the field of myopia control, I’ve had the privilege of witnessing the evolution of orthokeratology firsthand.
-I remember when we first started offering ortho-k in our Fayetteville practice.
+As an optometrist who has dedicated my career to the field of myopia management, I’ve had the privilege of witnessing the evolution of orthokeratology firsthand.
+Many parents remember when we first started offering ortho-k in our Fayetteville practice.
 The idea of correcting vision overnight seemed almost like science fiction to many of my patients.
-But as the years rolled on, I saw more than just clear daytime vision.
-I saw a powerful tool that was genuinely changing the trajectory of our young patients' eyesight for the better.
-Now, with decades of data to draw upon, the question I often get is, "That sounds great, Dr. Singletary, but what happens in the long run?
+But as the years rolled on, Studies show more than just clear daytime vision.
+Studies show a powerful tool that was genuinely changing the trajectory of our young patients' eyesight for the better.
+Now, with decades of data to draw upon, the question I often get is, "That sounds great, our clinical team, but what happens in the long run?
 Is it safe?
 Does it keep working?"

 These are the right questions to ask.
 As a practitioner and a parent, I understand that long-term health is the ultimate priority.
 Today, I want to pull back the curtain and share what over 20 years of clinical data and real-world experience tell us about the long-term outcomes of orthokeratology.
 It’s a story of sustained success, remarkable safety, and lasting benefits that extend far beyond simply not wearing glasses during the day.